Theory-of-Everything/nii-nvim/README.md

 - Python 3

 ## Features
-- Heavy focus on both in-source documentation and external documentation.
+- Heavy focus on both in-source documentation as well as external documentation.
 - Sane Keybinds for extra added functionality
 - Small codebase for easy extensibility
-- A handful of plugins to build off neovim's strengths
+- A handful of plugins that build off neovim's strengths
 - Swag (and Minimalisim!!)

 ## Support/Community
-If you are looking for help, or a relooking for others to interact with, you can join the "official" matrix room and discord server
+If you are looking for help, or are looking for others to interact with, you can join the "official" Matrix room and Discord server
  - Matrix Room: [#nii-nvim:halogen.city](https://matrix.to/#/#nii-nvim:halogen.city)
  - Discord Server: [Invite Link](https://discord.gg/H6WY7cUkfw)